Testbild-synth/Krach-X-Switch-Eurorack/README.md

 For the push switches, we used these, but you can use any that will somewhat fit the footprint and have <m7 thread on the top.
 <img src="images/pb_switches.jpg" width="25%" height="25%">

+## Assembly
+Should be very straight forward, as always it is best to mount the components on the panel first before soldering so that they are properly in place.